melisgokalp/WordList/README.md

 ## WordList
 Browser Extension for creating vocabulary lists and study notes.

-Use WordLists to Learn new words by making lists and organize your learning.

 Anytime you come across a new word, add it to your list and keep them forever!
 Your lists will be on your browser for easy access while doing research or reading for pleasure.
  ![screenshot1](/images/listboard1.jpg)